pocofrosty/pocofrosty.github.io/README.md

 # Blog for Darren Zheng
-To-Do:
+TO-DO List:
-[]- Think about color scheme
+1. [ ] Think about more consistent global color scheme